b-dulik/zadanie-rekrutacyjne/README.md

 To run this project locally you can use XAMPP.
 Pull the project files directly to folder created under xampp/htdocs/ or download ZIP and extract those files there.

-in phpMyAdmin import prepared database from file “zadanie_db.sql”
+in phpMyAdmin create db named "zadanie_db" and import prepared database from file “zadanie_db.sql”

 To access prepared website enter url: http://localhost/{folder_with_project_files_inside} /index.php